Last updated: June 2026

 If you are evaluating an acquisition and want to understand whether the deal math works under an SBA structure, that is exactly where Regalis Capital's deal team starts.

-We review 120 to 150 deals per week and can quickly assess whether a target qualifies, what the financing structure looks like, and where the deal breaks down before you waste 90 days in diligence.
+We review upwards of 20,000 deals a month and can quickly assess whether a target qualifies, what the financing structure looks like, and where the deal breaks down before you waste 90 days in diligence.

 Start with a free deal assessment at Regalis Capital.